pau1a/Transcrypt/main.md

 3. **Zero Setup** – onboarding requires no infrastructure knowledge; configuration is automatic.
 4. **Guided Autonomy** – users can achieve compliance independently, yet remain on safe rails.

-**AI is the accelerator, not the decider.** The platform uses AI where language is the bottleneck and keeps decisions deterministic where auditability matters.
-In practice that means AI reads the *framework text itself* — for example, the Cyber Essentials control wording, the assessor guidance, and related NCSC notes — and drafts **rule objects** that express each requirement in machine-readable form.
-It also proposes equivalences across frameworks, summarises differences when guidance changes, and turns structured findings into plain English.
-The **rule engine** remains authoritative.
-It evaluates controls, records provenance, and explains its reasoning in a way an auditor can follow and a team can act on.
+**AI is the accelerator, not the decider.**
+The platform uses AI to interpret unstructured customer input against framework expectations and to return a considered view of conformance, expressed in natural language.
+It identifies which controls appear met, which are uncertain, and which need action—then recommends what to do next.
+The AI’s reasoning remains visible and explainable.
+The **rule engine** handles anything that must be verified, logged, or proven: it performs deterministic checks, records provenance, and ensures that what the AI infers can be evidenced and audited.

-AI operates within clear boundaries: it structures, summarises, and proposes, but does not adjudicate.
-Where interpretation demands nuance, it may adopt a defined **analyst persona** that characterises the situation and provides a reasoned position, but the outcome itself is always resolved deterministically.
+AI operates within clear boundaries.
+It can interpret, compare, and advise, but it does not issue binding outcomes.
+When interpretation involves nuance, it may speak through defined **analyst personas** that provide perspective rather than verdict—human-style reasoning with transparent logic the user can inspect.

-This is the disciplined version of the “AI dream team” idea above.
+This is the disciplined version of the “AI dream team” concept.
-The **Analyst** surfaces gaps in the market and in a customer’s posture.
+The **Analyst** surfaces posture gaps and market opportunities.
-The **Growth Hacker** tests messaging against real behaviour.
+The **Growth Hacker** tests language and engagement.
 The **Sales Machine** writes only from verified benefit.
-The **System Builder** generates executable runbooks.
+The **System Builder** drafts executable runbooks.
 The **Brand Builder** publishes evidence-led insights that earn trust.
-Each assistant is judged by the same standard as the product itself: clarity, relevance, and the ability to be checked.
+Each assistant is held to the same test as the product itself: clarity, relevance, and verifiability.

 The purpose is commercial as well as technical.
-Year one proves that a lean, founder-led business can earn while it learns.
-Ship an MVP that pays for itself, reach a clean £500 monthly profit by month twelve, and compound value through retention and partner channels rather than ad spend.
-From there the wider Transcrypt Platform grows by *translation rather than reinvention*: extending Cyber Essentials knowledge into other frameworks, adding insurer and MSP views, and making interoperability a feature customers feel rather than see.
+Year one proves that a lean, founder-led business can earn while it learns: ship an MVP that pays for itself, reach a clean £500 monthly profit by month twelve, and grow through retention and partnerships rather than advertising.
+From there the wider Transcrypt Platform expands by *translation rather than reinvention*—re-using the same interpretive core across new frameworks, insurers, and service providers, making interoperability something customers feel rather than see.

-Everything in this document points toward the same outcome: Transcrypt should feel like a quiet, capable companion — one that makes difficult things understandable, keeps its promises, and leaves a paper trail you can show to anyone.
+Everything in this document points toward a single goal: Transcrypt should feel like a quiet, capable companion—one that makes difficult things understandable, keeps its promises, and leaves a paper trail anyone can trust.

 ### 1.1 Problem Statement